 It seems counter intuitive, but sometimes, the folks who are most hesitant about getting a small business credit card are the best candidates to get one!
 Because this is not a good hobby for folks who want to buy now and pay much later.

 In some cases it might make sense to have a balance on your business credit card to make an investment in your business.
-In that case, I would suggest looking into a small business card with 0% APR offer like the Chase Ink Business Cash Credit Card, which charges 0% interest for the first 12 months from account opening on purchases and balance transfers.

 As always, do what is best for your situation.

 Some folks are concerned that applying for credit cards will negatively affect their credit score.
 It is true that when you apply for a new credit card your credit score will take a small hit (usually 3 to 5 points).

 But this is only temporary.
 And it’s only a small factor that is used to determine your overall credit score.
 Team member Harlan has over 20 credit cards and a credit score of almost 800!

 The best thing you can do to maintain healthy credit is to pay your bills on time.
 And to keep no (or low) balances on your credit cards.

 Also some, but not all, small business credit card accounts won’t show up on your personal credit report.
 This is great news for folks trying to get under the Chase “5/24” rule.

 Most retail stores charge the same price regardless of whether you pay with cash or credit card.
 But when it comes to businesses paying their vendors, it can be a different story.

 My parents were going to pay a $10,000 bill to meet the minimum spending requirement on their AMEX Starwood Business card.
 But the vendor was going to charge a 3% fee for paying with a credit card!
 Because they have plenty of other expenses they can pay to meet their minimum spending requirement, they decided it wasn’t worth the extra fee.